univention/univention-corporate-server/services/univention-ad-connector/README.md

 #### Mapping adjustments vs customer customizations

 * Customer Admins may have customized attributes in Active Directory, these must not be overwritten during update.
-* In some cases customers have adjusted the UCR template file `mapping`.
+* In some cases customers have adjusted the UCR template file `mapping.py`.
 Since there is a Debian config file diversion configured for this file, changes will not automatically get activated during errata updates in this case.
   This severely contrains the possibilities to adjust the mapping.
 If something like that is absolutely necessary, the change should not be released as an errata update, but rather as part of a UCS release.
 The release notes